 Students must be 5 years old on or before July 31 to be admitted into the kindergarten program.
-A copy of the original birth certificate will need to be on file in the school office.
+A copy of the original birth certificate will need to be on file in the school office and updated to FACTS SIS.